-

 For years we have been hearing from EPA that Class A pathogen reduction Alternatives 3 and 4 will be “going away.”
 EPA scientists are concerned that the current analytical procedures are not rigorous enough to identify helminth ova and enteric … Continue reading

-Posted in biosolids management, compliance issues, disposal of biosolids, regulations, Uncategorized
+Posted in biosolids management, compliance issues, disposal of biosolids, pathogen reduction, regulations, Uncategorized

-Tagged Alternatives 3 and 4, biosolids, biosolids management, biosolids manager, biosolids technology, Class B biosolids, EPA, exceptional quality Class A biosolids, fecal coliform, nutrient management, pathogens, regulatory changes
+Tagged Alternatives 3 and 4, biosolids, biosolids management, biosolids manager, biosolids technology, Class B biosolids, EPA, exceptional quality Class A biosolids, fecal coliform, federal standards, nutrient management, pathogen reduction, pathogens, regulatory changes

 Leave a comment